poise/poise-python/README.md

 The `poise-python` library offers an additional way to pass configuration information to the final provider called "options".
-Options are key/value pairs that are passed down to the ruby_runtime provider and can be used to control how it installs Ruby.
+Options are key/value pairs that are passed down to the `python_runtime` provider and can be used to control how it installs Python.
 These can be set in the `python_runtime` resource using the `options` method, in node attributes or via the `python_runtime_options` resource.
 The options from all sources are merged together in to a single hash.